 Over the next few years, we will be introducing progressive restrictions on what you can do within DTM.
 We want to be transparent with those plans so that you can plan your upgrade path accordingly.

 Starting in July of next year, DTM will no longer allow the creation of new properties.
 This will have no impact on existing properties.

-One year later, in July of 2020, DTM properties will enter a Read-only mode.
+In October of 2020, DTM properties will enter a Read-only mode.
 You will not be able to create or edit tools, rules, or data elements.
 You will no longer be able to publish to DTM environments.
 This will have no impact on previously published libraries.

-DTM will go dark.
+In April of 2021, DTM will go dark.
 Servers will be decommissioned, documentation will go offline, and communities will be removed.
 This will have no impact on previously published libraries.

 We hope that by letting you know about these things in advance, you’ll be able to make and execute your plans to upgrade to Launch without interruption to your business.
 You’ll be joining your Experience Cloud peers who are taking advantage of Launch’s open ecosystem, asynchronous deployments, new rule builder, and the APIs.

-Happy Tagging =)
+Happy tagging =)